 There’s an idea amongst parents that toilet training is a job best tackled when the sun is out and the weather is warm.
-We say nu-uh to that.
-If your toddler is ready to train, winter is where it’s at.
-And here’s why.
+Fair enough, but we say nu-uh to that.
+If your toddler is ready to train, you can get started any time – why wait?

-Sydney nanny Nancy Schroder has worked with children aged from newborn to 12 for more than 25 years as a qualified childhood educator both in Australia and her home town in Canada – so she knows cold.
+Sydney nanny Nancy Schroder has worked with children from newborns up to the age of 12 for more than 25 years as a qualified childhood educator, both in Australia and her home town in Canada – so she knows cold.

 She tells Babyology the most important thing to remember is toilet training is a step best taken by children “at their own pace and when they are ready”.